 Structured data can be used in its original form.
 It is highly specific, can be processed, stored, and retrieved in a fixed predefined format.
 Examples are employee or student records in relational data.

-Unstructured data does not have a specific format or form and can collect different data types.
-It takes more processing power and time to analyze the unstructured data.
+Unstructured data has no specific format or form and can collect different data types.
+Analyzing unstructured data requires more processing power and time.
 Some examples are text files, logs, emails, survey reports, sensor data, videos, audio recordings, social media-generated data, images, and location coordinates.

-Semi-Structured data is a combination of both structured and unstructured data.
-Such data can have a properly defined format and yet cannot be distinguished to sort and preprocess.
-Examples are: extensible markup language (XML) files and radio-frequency identification (RFID) data.
+Semi-structured data is a combination of structured and unstructured data.
+It can have a properly defined format but cannot be distinguished to sort and preprocess.
+Examples are extensible markup language (XML) files and radio-frequency identification (RFID) data.

-The traditional methods have limitations in handling such complex, massive datasets; hence we need specific tools and techniques to manage such kinds of data, which falls under Big Data analytics.
+Traditional methods have limitations in handling such complex, massive datasets; hence, we need specific tools and techniques to manage such data, which falls under Big Data analytics.

 You may also like to read: Characteristics of Big Data | A complete guide